 Usage & Examples

 How to talk to your FluentCart store through AI.
-I show you what to ask, how to ask it, and what to expect back.
+274 tools, plain English.
+What to ask, how to ask it, and what to expect back.

 You're connected.
 Now what?

 You just... talk.
 No special syntax.
 No commands to memorise.
 No tool names to remember.
-I built 194 tools with descriptions so rich that any halfway decent AI can figure out which one to use from plain English.
+274 tools with descriptions rich enough that any halfway decent AI can figure out which one to use from plain English.
 Describe what you want and let the AI sort it out.

 How to Talk to It